jfargentino/ppsd/README.md

 adjust for drift, if offset correction < X n times in a row, increase nb of s used for stats...<br>
-**TODO** `ppsd` need root even without adjusting the clock, probably because of PPS opening/setting, chowning "/dev/pps0" do "dialout" group do nothing...<br>
+**TODO** `ppsd` need root even without adjusting the clock, probably because of PPS opening/setting, chowning "/dev/pps0" to "dialout" group do nothing...<br>

 ### jfadjtimex

 `jfadjtimex` is "adjtimex (2)" terminal interface using ppb and ns for units.<br>
 `jfadjtimex -f 20000` to adjust the clock frequency by 20000ppb (20ppm).<br>
-`jfadjtimex -f 0 -t 10000` to reset the clock frequency and tick to 10ms.<br>
+`jfadjtimex -f 0 -t 10000` to reset the clock frequency and tick to 10ms (default on most platform, run `jfadjtimex` if not sure, line `#CLK tick`).<br>

 JF from `jfadjtimex` is for "Just the Function..." and thus avoid any name conflict with the well known "adjtimex (8)" application.